Ficool

 Cal moved first.

-Not because he decided to.
-Because the calculation completed and the output of the calculation was motion, was this specific motion — forward and diagonal and downward through three layers of overlapping reality simultaneously, the Orderbrand cutting not merely through space but through the dimensional fabric itself, through the places where one truth pressed against the other and left seams that could be found by a blade moving at the right angle with the right force.
+Not because he decided.
+Because the calculation completed, and the output was motion.
+Forward and diagonal and downward through three layers of overlapping reality.
+The Orderbrand cutting not through space but through dimensional fabric itself — through the seams where one truth pressed against the other.

-Sul followed, and the distorted paths moved with her — moved *through* her, really, using her motion as their vehicle, binding probability itself into a single collapsing thread.
-Not a web of possibilities being navigated.
-The possibilities being collapsed from the outside, folded down into the one outcome that the presence of inevitability threading through her paths had already decided upon.
+Sul followed.
+Distorted paths moved with her — through her — binding probability into a single collapsing thread.
+Possibilities collapsing from the outside into the one outcome the presence of inevitability had already chosen.

 Moac roared.